Homeowners Insurance 101

 Dwelling covers the physical structure of your home, such as the walls, foundation, roof, and siding.

 If you have buildings on your property other than the primary residence, such as a separate garage, carriage house, greenhouse, or shed, this coverage would protect those structures.

-The belongings inside your home such as furniture, electronics, clothing, collectibles, and other items that are stored inside your home are insured by this type of insurance.
+The belongings inside your home such as furniture, electronics, clothing, collectibles, and other items that are stored inside your home are insured by Personal Property Insurance.

 Liability insurance can cover you in the event that a visitor makes a claim against you after being injured on your property.